My skin is very sensitive. I’m worried about having it become irritated or breaking out from a facial.

 What will a facial do to improve my skin?

 You should notice an immediate improvement in softer, more comfortable skin.
-During the facial treatment, I exfoliate the dead cells that are there to protect your skin but can build up and create dry, tight or peely flakes.
+During the facial treatment, I exfoliate the dead cells that are there to protect your skin but can build up and create dry, tight, or peeling/flaky skin.
 This happens quite frequently when the weather gets colder and furnaces are running.